How to Safely Introduce New Fish to Your Aquarium

 8. Feed Moderately

 Feed all fish moderately during the initial days after introducing new fish.
-Overfeeding can lead to poor water quality, while underfeeding can minimize aggression over food resources.
+Overfeeding can lead to poor water quality, while underfeeding can minimise aggression over food resources.

 Leave a comment